 - Our entire school, teachers and students, have accounts at Discovery Education where they can be assigned lessons or view extra lessons on their own to extend their learning at their pace at home in any subject they wish, including Art, Music, Foreign Language, ELA, and STEM.

-Melinda Callihan and Meg Helmes use Google Chrome Books as a part of their classroom on a daily basis.
-The books are the class and drive the instruction in the English and Science settings.
-Dan Tracz in regards to creating a Web based classroom; “I enjoy teaching math where it is in a form accessible to my students.
+Chromebooks are used as a part of the classroom on a daily basis.
+Dan Tracz, who piloted our Interactive Display boards, in regards to creating a Web based classroom; “I enjoy teaching math where it is in a form accessible to my students.
 Whether it be constructing buildings, banking, whatever, I guarantee you technology is the driving force of everything that is happening now.
 The times have changed.
 This technology augmented instruction also prepares them for college.
 I think the biggest shock for me was once I got into college, I was alone.
 I had to become completely self reliant.
 The technology, while at first may be a crutch, teaches this independence and makes you a more productive learner.”
-Rob Fetter in regards to SMARTBoard usage; “It is interactive.
-Users can be contributing directly by input both at the computer and at the board.
-The combination I liked best was for the teacher to be stationed at the computer, with students at the board and in the class offering suggestions and physically contributing ideas and actions.
-The interaction that transpires between the person at the computer, the users at the board, and the computer itself is a unique and very adaptable arrangement.”

 Bruce Morrison in regards to using gaming and simulations in the classroom; "All students are not alike.
 Computer based learning applies an approach to teaching and learning based on this knowledge, and provides students with multiple options for learning information and understanding complex inter-relationships and concepts.
 By presenting the curriculum to learners through a variety of flexible, student-centered interactive software and video simulations, knowledge is constructed across diverse whole-class, group and individual levels."